York-and-Maastricht-Data-Science-Group/fairml/README.md

 ## [Step-by-step Setup/Installation Guide](#contents)

 The fastest way to run and test FairML is by using its docker image.
+The video can be found at https://tinyurl.com/mrydfed9.

 1. Open your command prompt and execute the following command.
 First, we create a directory where we want to put your work.
 Let's say that we want to work under the FAIRML directory.